awojnowski/SongSender/README.md

 SongSender
 ==========

-Quick app that lets you email songs from your phone.
+Quick app that lets you email songs from your iOS device.